k0nserv/hugotunius.se/_posts/2015-01-21-active-model-serializer-caching.md

 We leave the `last_modified` set to `@post.updated_at` because as long as the Etag changes the request will be considered to be stale by rails.

 **Warning:** If the client only uses `If-Modified-Since` and skips `If-None-Match` this can still cause staleness of the view.
-To compat this the version of the Serializer could be changed to a unixtimestamp and the maximum of the version and the model's `updated_at` could be for the `last_modified` value.
+To combat this the version of the Serializer could be changed to a unixtimestamp and the maximum of the version and the model's `updated_at` could be for the `last_modified` value.

 ## Removing the human error